Recently, we had a chat with Chelsea. She is an incredible woman who has lived in Australia, London, Spain, Mexico, and Central America.

 Have you had any funny housesitting experiences?

-Probably when the owners of these two toy poodles said it was totally fine to take them into cafes while I’m having a lunch or coffee because they always hold it if they need to go to the bathroom.
+Probably when the owners of these two toy poodles said it was fine to take them into cafes while I’m having lunch or coffee because they always hold it if they need to go to the bathroom.

 Where has been your favorite house sit?

 Each day I took him for six to eight hours on massive walks and we both got super fit.
-Blue Heelers are known primarily for their intelligence but also for their boundless energy – they literally never wear out.
+Blue Heelers are known primarily for their intelligence but also their boundless energy – they never wear out.

 What’s been the biggest adventure so far?